fosshostorg/fosshost.org/src/posts/freenode-partnership-to-be-discontinued.md

 author: thomas
 ---

-# Update to Freenode Press Release Statement

-*** We have now fully withdrawn from the Freenode Partnership.
-The below blog post will be kept for historical and referential purposes. ***
+# We have now fully withdrawn from the Freenode Partnership.
+The below blog post will be kept for historical and referential purposes, though the vision remains unchanged.

 Fosshost is a non-profit home and superstructure of FOSS projects.
 We provide a range of services to support, promote, advance, and underpin